purvaldur/discord-bot/README.md

 !lolgame *summonername*     | Returns live game stats for your the match that *summonername* is currently in.
 Only the EUW server is supported at this time

 ```

+EDIT: THESE ARE ALL OUTDATED AND ARE COMMANDS FROM OLD_BOT.JS - WILL EDIT THIS README TO REFLECT NEW COMMANDS FROM FUNKTHULHU.JS AT SOME POINT.